 The Ambulatory Blood Pressure Monitoring (ABPM) and Heart Rate Variability (HRV) Feasibility Study:

-This research study used a prospective study design of two 24-hour periods of observation.
-The focus was on EMS clinicians who worked night shift.
-The aims of this research study were to: Determine the feasibility of serial ambulatory blood pressure monitoring (ABPM) during one workday and one non-workday in a convenience sample of EMS clinician shift workers; and To characterize patterns of blood pressure (BP) by wake vs. sleep and work vs. non-work periods.
-Preliminary results were presented at the 2020 annual meeting of the National Association of EMS Physicians (NAEMSP) in San Diego, CA on January 10, 2020.
-See this link to the published abstract [#58] - (https://doi.org/10.1080/10903127.2019.1666945).
+- This research study used a prospective study design of two 24-hour periods of observation.
+The focus was on EMS clinicians who worked night shift and the impact of napping on blood pressure (BP).
+The study aimed to: Determine the feasibility of serial ambulatory blood pressure monitoring (ABPM) during one workday and one non-workday in a convenience sample of EMS clinician shift workers; and To characterize patterns of blood pressure (BP) by wake vs. sleep and work vs. non-work periods.
+Our findings are published in the Occupational Environmental Medicine journal of BMJ.
+Click HERE for the peer-reviewed publication of study findings.

 Impact of shift work on blood pressure among Emergency Medical Services clinicians and related shift workers: A systematic review and meta-analysis:

-The purpose of this research study was to identify the available evidence that examined the acute impact of shift work on blood pressure (BP) among EMS clinicians and related shift workers.
+- The purpose of this research study was to identify the available evidence that examined the acute impact of shift work on blood pressure (BP) among EMS clinicians and related shift workers.
 This project is one of several that involve the University of Pittsburgh Department of Emergency Medicine’s EMS Evidence-Based Practice Center (EMS-EPC).
+Findings from this study are published in the journal SLEEP HEALTH.

 Does evidence support banking sleep by shift workers: A systematic review: